Trollstigen & the Romsdal Alps

 Scenic Day-trip from Ålesund

-Join us on an unforgettable full-day adventure from the coastal town of Ålesund to some of Norway’s most dramatic and iconic landscapes.
-This 8-hour round trip takes you from sea to mountains, offering sweeping views, cultural insight, and encounters with some of the country’s most treasured natural landmarks.
+Join us on an unforgettable full-day adventure from Ålesund to some of Western Norway’s most dramatic and iconic mountain scenery.
+This scenic round trip takes you through fjords, valleys, and high mountain roads, with stops at some of the region’s most famous natural landmarks.

 Book now